 There are 18 subject area pages on my website.
 Because I take

 pains to document and provide attribution for everything, those 18 pages

 link to thousands of source articles, primarily from mainstream media

 sources (including The Washington Post), and my intention is not to

 "undermine" poor Barry -- just like it says on my "About"

-page -- it is to "oppose a fascist sitting in the Oval Office" --
+page -- it is to "oppose the most liberal (read

 I suppose it could have been more of a hatchet job, but what amazes me

 is Allen's obsession with the Muslim thing -- that rumor is more than a year old